rodmoioliveira/algorithms/HOW_TO_RELEASE.md

 To generate a new version, you need to follow these steps:

-1. In the `main` branch, you must bump the version inside the `Cargo.toml` file.
+1. In the `main` branch, you must bump the version inside the `Cargo.toml` files.
 2. Run `make rs-check` so that the version is changed in the `Cargo.lock` file.
 3. Run the command `git add -A && git commit -m "release: bump version"`.
 4. Run the command `git tag -a <your.new.version> -m "version <your.new.version>"`.